 To solve this problem, students can successively subtract 35 stickers, taking care to keep track of the number of subtractions made.

-They will then be able to conclude that Mrs. Langlois will be able to give stickers for 6 days and that she will have 16 stickers left (226 ÷ 35 = 6, 16 left).
+They will then be able to conclude that Mrs. Langlois will be able to give stickers for 6 days and that she will have 16 stickers left (226 ÷ 35 = 6 R16).

 Annick has 652 balloons that she wants to give to 15 of her friends.
 How many balloons will each friend receive?

-Sharing problems lend themselves well to the use of base ten materials because it allows students to visualize sharing and develop an understanding of a standard division algorithm.
-To solve the problem, the students first represent the number 652 by placing on their desks 6 hundreds (flats), 5 tens (rods) and 2 ones (unit cubes).
+Sharing problems lend themselves well to the use of base ten blocks because they allow students to visualize sharing and develop a conceptual understanding of what is happening in the standard division algorithm.
+To solve the problem, the students first represent the number 652 with 6 hundreds (flats), 5 tens (rods) and 2 ones (small cubes).

 Since it is impossible to share 6 hundreds (flats) among 15 friends, the hundreds are exchanged for 10 tens each, for a total of 65 tens.

-The tens are distributed among the 15 friends, which makes 4 tens (40) balloons each.
+The tens are distributed among the 15 friends, who will each receive 4 tens (40) balloons.
 There are 5 tens left.

 The remaining 5 tens and 2 ones must then be shared among the 15 friends.
 The 5 tens are exchanged for 50 ones in order to proceed with the sharing.